 This itinerary takes you from the Northern Coast in Normandy down through the Loire Valley to the Bordeaux and Burgundy wine regions, and back up through Champagne with some stops along the way.
 Significant historical sites, incredible scenery, delicious cuisine, and endless wine await.

 - France has an extensive and decentralized history, having known to have been inhabited since at least 400,000 BC.
 Greeks, Romans, Carthaginians, and Vikings were among the more widely recognized inhabitants of Gaul long before the French Revolution and Napoleon’s subsequent reign over the French Empire.
 France was a participant in both 19th century colonialism and the World Wars of the 20th centuries, but long before these it suffered through a War of Religion within the French Kingdom.
-As an important cultural center, its language, art, and food are celebrated around the world.
+As an important cultural center, its language, art, food, and wine are celebrated around the world.
 There is a lot to know when it comes to France, but by learning more about the history of areas of the country that you are visiting, you’ll have a broader appreciation for the culture.

 - The Great Courses offers The Great Tours: France through the Ages, a series of 24 lectures by Professor John Greene, PhD that covers French history and culture across its 13 regions.